 Mark has studied market surveillance and investigative practices and procedures through the Ontario Securities Commission, the Criminal Intelligence Service of Ontario, and the U.S. Securities and Exchange Commission Training Institute.
 While at RS, he served as Chairman of the Surveillance Practices subgroup of the Intermarket Surveillance Group ("ISG"), an international group representing more than 30 exchanges around the world.

 David Timpany is the VP, Technology and Operations for the Canadian Securities Exchange (“CSE”).
 Mr. Timpany is responsible for leading the design, development and implementation of organizational information systems, software applications, IT support and infrastructure systems.
 Prior to joining the CSE, David was a Project Manager at Basis 100/EFA software where he managed the software development and implementation for many stock exchanges throughout the world.
 At the Haskayne School of business, University of Calgary, David earned a Bachelor of Commerce degree with a concentration in Management Information Systems (MIS) in 1997.

 James BlackVice President, Listings Development

 James Black is the VP, Listings Development for the Canadian Securities Exchange (“CSE”).
-Based in Vancouver, BC Mr. Black manages the CSE’s domestic and international programs for attracting exciting new companies to the exchange as well as evangelizing the CSE as “the Exchange for Entrepreneurs”.
+Based in Toronto, ON Mr. Black manages the CSE’s domestic and international programs for attracting exciting new companies to the exchange as well as evangelizing the CSE as “the Exchange for Entrepreneurs”.

 Prior to James’ tenure at the CSE, he was a manager at the National Angel Organization where his focus was on helping Angel groups launch, network with one another, and establish best practices for investing.
 He graduated from Ryerson University in Toronto with Honours majoring in Entrepreneurial studies.